Skip to main content

 Revisor ID: R-04959

-This rulemaking will be referred to as the Dry Cleaner Reimbursement Fund Rule.
+This expedited rulemaking was referred to as the Dry Cleaner Reimbursement Fund Rule.

-The MPCA plans to amend Minnesota Rules chapter 7152 on the Minnesota Dry Cleaner Reimbursement Account to ensure consistency and compliance with state statutes and rules by updating the reimbursement rates for consultant and contractor services for environmental response action costs.
+The MPCA has finalized amendments to Minnesota Rules chapter 7152 on the Minnesota Dry Cleaner Reimbursement Account to ensure consistency and compliance with state statutes and rules by updating the reimbursement rates for consultant and contractor services for environmental response action costs.
+The new reimbursement rates took effect on July 1, 2025.

 Rulemaking documents